Military chaplain: United States

 In the United States, military chaplains have an officer's rank based on their years of service and promotion selection from among their peers.
 Chaplains serving in the US Armed Forces wear the uniform of their respective branch of service, and normally wear clerical attire only during the performance of a religious service.
 The position of rank and chaplain faith group insignia varies in each military department and may vary significantly from one type of uniform to another within a military department.
 The US Army, Air Force, and Navy (as a component of the Department of the Navy, the Marine Corps is supplied by US Navy chaplains) require an 'ecclesiastical endorsement' from the candidate's faith group (which in the case of the Navy must be one registered with the Department of Defense).
+There are currently more than 3,000 chaplains serving in the U.S. military.

+Among the first US Army Chaplains was Israel Evans who served with George Washington at Valley Forge and during the surrender at Yorktown.

 The Civil Air Patrol, the volunteer auxiliary of the US Air Force, also has chaplains, who must meet the same standards for appointment as active-duty Air Force, Air Force Reserve and Air National Guard chaplains.
 They wear the same insignia as US Air Force chaplains and can be called upon to assist Air Force chaplains.

 US military chaplains, both individuals and in groups, have been involved in a number of controversies.
 Complaints have been made against chaplains for mandatory prayers, coercion, and using government money to promote Evangelical Christianity.
 Groups representing atheists have pushed for the appointment of someone representing their viewpoint to the chaplaincy.
 Individual cases include that of Air Force Lt.
 Col. Garland Robertson, discharged in 1993 after expressing political opinions in a letter to the Abilene Reporter-News and Navy Chaplain Lt.
 Gordon Klingenschmitt who, against direct orders to him personally, as well as military law and tradition, protested openly and publicly while in uniform against military policies which he believed restricted the free exercise of his religion.

 The constitutionality of the US chaplaincy has been the subject of legal challenges and scholarly dispute.
 One appellate case, Katcoff v.
 Marsh (1985) upheld the system as a permissible attempt to support service members in the "free exercise" of their religious beliefs, though others have described the details of the chaplaincy system as violations of the legal principles that the federal government maintain neutrality and avoid becoming entangled in religious affairs.

 More than 400 chaplains have died while serving in the US military.